Deep-MI/FastSurfer/Docker/README.md

 # FastSurfer Docker Image Creation

-Within this directory we currently provide different Dockerfiles for users (usually developers) who wish to create their own Docker images for:
+Within this directory, we options to currently provide a Dockerfile to create multiple Docker images for users (usually developers) who wish to create their own Docker images for:

 * the whole FastSurfer pipeline (FastSurferVINN + recon-surf, Example 1 (GPU) and 2 (CPU))
 * only the segmentation network (FastSurferVINN, Example 3 (GPU) and 4 (CPU))